 A huge example of the significance and the realistic possibility of the driverless car would be the passing of legislation specifying and restricting these vehicles.
 In 2000 Bill Clinton ordered selective availability turned off in the GPS, making civilian GPS more accurate.
 In 2001 the US Congress tried to make 30% of combat vehicles autonomous by 2015.
 In 2012 Nevada becomes the first US state to license self-driving cars and in 2013, NHTSA release a leveling system of 1, 2, 3 & 4, a naming convention for different categorization of autonomous cars.

 What plans are there for the future?
-Well in Europe, The Royal Academy of Engineering has said by 2019 there will be unmanned autonomous vehicles travelling across Britain’s motorways through traffic, controlled by a network of laser-radar, sat-nav and cameras.
+Well in Europe, The Royal Academy of Engineering has said by 2019 there will be unmanned autonomous vehicles traveling across Britain’s motorways through traffic, controlled by a network of laser-radar, sat-nav and cameras.
 Tesla has said that their Model S isn’t their last endeavor into the world of autonomous vehicles and say in two years’ time they’ll have a 100% driverless car, a very big statement but it seems if anyone is capable, it’s Tesla.

 So from the humble beginnings of the radio controlled linrrican Wonder to the technical, self-aware and refined nature of the Tesla Model S, the driverless car is far from that of a distant dream.
 The world of automotives and robotics are pairing up and displaying more and more impressive leaps in this area each and every year.
 Plenty of newer vehicles having self-parking capabilities, cruise control and self-braking and with technology becoming exponentially more powerful it’s only a matter of time until we have the fully autonomous vehicle.